FRRouting/frr/doc/user/pim.rst

 .. clicmd:: debug pim zebra

    This gathers data about events from zebra that come up through the ZAPI.

+.. clicmd:: debug pim autorp

+   This turns on debugging for PIM AutoRP protocol events.

 PIM Clear Commands
 ==================